We aim to make positive social change for Australians by supporting social purpose organisations that are doing amazing things in our communities.

 Our people can provide invaluable assistance to build capacity and deliver critical work.
 From general or skilled volunteers, individuals or groups, our volunteering program flexes to fit community needs.
 Download our program overview for full details (PDF, 623KB).

-How community groups can request our volunteering services
+How community groups and social enterprises can request our volunteering services

-If you’re a community group, we're looking for volunteering activities that:
+If you’re a community group or social enterprise, we're looking for volunteering activities that:

 - Can benefit you through unskilled labour or by leveraging our employee’s skill sets.